WHO WERE THE IRANIANS?

 The lowlands: to the west of the Zagros mountains are fertile lowlands (Iraq in the Persian language, once better known by its Greek name Mesopotamia -"the land in the middle of the rivers").
 These lowlands - no longer part of modern Iran - became the most important part of the territory of ancient Iran.

-The deserts: the central area of Iran is largely desert.
+The deserts: the central area of Iran is largely one of the hottest deserts on earth.

-The mountains: the plateau is enclosed by mountain ranges to the north , west and east.
+The mountains: the plateau is enclosed by high mountain ranges to the north, west and east.

 The rivers: In the lowlands the mighty Euphrates and Tigris; elsewhere there are none of importance - except the Oxus, in the far northeast, which, for much of its history, marked the boundary of Iranian territory.